Divya-Konala/InStyle-React/README.md

 6. **ProductsCatalog.jsx**: Renders a catalog of products in a grid layout.

-7. **Loader.jsx**: A simple loading spinner component for showing loading states.
+7. **Loading.jsx**: A simple loading rectangular animated boxes component for showing loading states.

 8. **Store.jsx**: Contains the Redux store, action creators, reducers, and API calls using Axios to fetch products and product details.